Brucheion/Brucheion/README.md

 ## Development

 For developing or building Brucheion, you will need the following software: [Go](https://golang.org/) (`>= 1.14`) and [Node.js](https://nodejs.org/) (`>= v12`).

+For configuring the necessary parts of Brucheion, you will need to create a `providers.json` file that will provide the required keys and secrets to authentication providers.
+You can create your own one based off `providers.json.example`.
+Be advised that all providers are expected to be specified, not just a subset.

 The Brucheion development workflow has been tested on macOS but should work on any Unix-based machine.
 By calling `make`, you can create a production build of Brucheion that will obtain all dependencies, run all tests, and build all sources.